-Maxine is a multi-disciplinary artist working mainly in the mediums of screen-print, monotype, etching and paint, frequently using palimpsest within the complexity of her multi-layered pieces.
+Maxine is a multi-disciplinary artist working mainly in the mediums of screen-print, monotype, intaglio and paint, frequently using palimpsest within the complexity of her multi-layered pieces.
 Focusing on the urban and natural environment, Maxine combines street scenes and unusual buildings, focusing in on their unique surfaces and finding beauty in that which has been eroded and altered over the decades.
 She draws inspiration from a multitude of facets found in cities such as graffiti, decay, and day-to-day marks, often connecting them with their water sources: destruction and deterioration within their beaches and harbours.
-Her body of work features Barcelona, Bristol; Petaluma, Alcatraz and other areas of San Francisco, Yorkshire and its coast, Dillon Beach CA, and Devon’s South Coast.
+Her bodies of work features Barcelona, Bristol, Petaluma, Alcatraz, Dillon Beach CA, and Devon’s South Coast.

 Maxine graduated from the University of the West of England, Bristol in June 2018, with a Masters in Multi-Disciplinary printmaking.
-At the Flourish Award 2018 she won the Hawthorn Printmakers Supplies Prize for best emerging student/recent graduate artist, exhibited at the RBSA Birmingham, The Master’s ‘Screen and Stone’ (Bankside Gallery, London) and Interruptions Exhibition in Athens.
-She is a member of the Bath Society of Artists and has exhibited her work during the summer shows at the Victoria Gallery, Bath and at the RWA Bristol.
+At the Flourish Award 2018 she won the Hawthorn Printmakers Prize for best emerging student/recent graduate artist, exhibited at the RBSA Birmingham, The Master’s ‘Screen and Stone’ (Bankside Gallery, London) and Interruptions Exhibition in Athens.
+She is a member of the Bath Society of Artists and has exhibited her work during their Member’s exhibition and annual summer shows at the Victoria Art Gallery, Bath and at the RWA Bristol.
 Maxine jointly curated the Bath Society Member’s exhibition in October 2018, and ‘In The Moment’ exhibition at Gallery 57, Mayfair in March 2019.
 She holds work in private collections nationally and internationally.